Putin playing the long game over Russian kin in Ukraine

 Still, people close to the talks said they were notable because it was the first time, in multiple attempts, that Russian's foreign minister, Sergei Lavrov, has sat down for discussions on Ukraine with a mandate to do a deal.

-But one European diplomat expressed scepticism, saying the agreement was a feint by Moscow.
+But one European diplomat expressed skepticism, saying the agreement was a feint by Moscow.

 By showing it was prepared to talk, the diplomat said, the Kremlin relieved the diplomatic pressure that was building, and bought some time before further sanctions were imposed.